irizvanoghlu/Avantus/README.md

     ```

 9. #### Install project dependencies
-    **Conda Path**
+    **Conda Route**
     Open "./requirements.txt" with a text editor.
 This file can be found in the root directory.

     Delete the line with "scipy" in it.
 Save the file.

     Then enter the following commands in anaconda prompt:
     ```
     conda install -c conda-forge --file requirements.txt